BE SURE TO ENTER THE GIVEAWAY AT THE END OF THIS POST!!

 A Firm Foundation Memory Verse System: Do you ever try to teach your kids scripture and then they turn around and forget it immediately (or am I the only one, haha!)?
 I’m super excited about using this workbook with my 5- and 7-year olds.
 I know from all of our other schoolwork that they have to APPLY it and REPEAT it in order to RETAIN it.
 This is a fantastic tool that includes copywork, flashcards, puzzles and activities—way better than what I could put together myself.

 Colorful storybooks: for young kids especially, it can be helpful to have storybooks that bring the scriptures to life.
 I already mentioned The Bible Story; we also like My Bible Friends, as it’s a little easier to understand.
 The Jesus Storybook Bible is another fantastic resource that helps kids understand how everything in the Bible points to Jesus.
+If you have toddlers, get several Bible board books and put them in a basket for them to look through during your family Bible time.

 Music: music can be such an effective learning tool and help fill a person with joy.
 We love listening to praise and worship in our home as well as listening to songs that help us memorize scripture, like the Hide ‘Em in Your Heart albums.
 There are also some fun songs and albums that sing about the Bible like The Singing Bible and Psalty the Singing Songbook.